Vail Public Library celebrates 40 years of providing services and resources to the Vail community and beyond!

 Friends of Vail Public Library

 Become a Friend of Vail Public Library and share your time, treasure, and talent on behalf of the best of public service in the valley.
 Volunteer, donate, and connect with your community of locals and resort guests.
-Join us! for annual the Champagne Celebration this summer and say Happy Birthday to Vail Public Library.
+Join us! for the annual Champagne Celebration this summer and say Happy Birthday to Vail Public Library.